webmaxru/serverless-challenge/README.md

 **You have to deploy a new Azure Function in C#.** This function will open a web page that will redirect you to the registration page.
 Once you register, you will receive a confirmation email.
 You only need to come to the Microsoft booth and ask for your t-shirt showing your confirmation email.
 That's all!

 ## So do I need to code?
-Not really... you just need to copy and paste the code here when creating your Azure Function.
+Not really... you just need to copy and paste the [code found here](https://github.com/diegoparrilla/dotnet2019challenge/blob/master/Dotnet2019ChallengeTrigger.cs)  when creating your Azure Function.
 It will take you only a few minutes!

 # STEP 1 - Create your function in the Azure Portal